cds-hooks/docs/docs/specification/current.md

 ```
 ### HTTP Request

 The discovery endpoint SHALL always be available at `{baseUrl}/cds-services`.
-For example, if the `baseUrl` is https://example.com, the CDS Client MAY invoke:
+For example, if the `baseUrl` is https://example.com, the CDS Client can retrieve the list of CDS Services by invoking:

 `GET https://example.com/cds-services`